UnchartedBull/OctoDash/CONTRIBUTING.md

 - Start the Live Server: `npm run start` or `npm run start:big`
 - If you want to package OctoDash, so you can install it on your Raspberry Pi: `npm run pack`

-# Languages
+## Languages

 To launch the app in development mode in a specific locale instead of the source english locale, use

 ```
 npm run start --serve="--configuration=<lang>"
 ```

+For a list of available locales have a look at the `angular.json` (`projects.OctoDash.i18n.locales`) file.

-## Add a new language
+### Add a new language

 To add a language to the list of supported languages, follow these steps:

 - find your language code in [this list](https://github.com/angular/angular/tree/master/packages/common/locales) (angular country codes are not all standard)
 - in src/locale, duplicate an existing locale (or run `npm run locale:extract` to generate a new locale file)
 - rename the file to include your language code in the format `messages.<languageCode>.xlf`
 - in the `<file>` tag (second line of the xlf file) adapt `source-language="<languageCode>"` to your language code
 - add the translations for your language between `target` tags
 - add your language reference in `angular.json`

   - `Projects.OctoDash.i18n.locales`

     - add:

       ```
       "<lang>": {
         "translation": "src/locale/messages.<lang>.xlf",
         "baseHref": ""
       }
       ```

   - `Projects.OctoDash.architect.build.configurations.production.localize`.

     - add:

       ```
         "<lang>"
       ```

   - `Projects.OctoDash.architect.build.configurations`.

     - add:

       ```
       "<lang>": {
         "localize": ["<lang>"]
       },
       ```

   - `Projects.OctoDash.architect.serve.configurations`.

     - add:

       ```
         "<lang>": {
           "browserTarget": "OctoDash:build:<lang>"